Endesa is committed to the promotion of cooperative relations with the Tax Administration in the different jurisdictions in which it operates.

 Some of these obligations were already in application in Endesa as they are foreseen in the Capital Corporations Law and as Endesa is a listed company.

-In addition, pursuant to the mentioned Annex, Endesa has voluntarily decided to submit the Enhanced Transparency Report to the Tax Administration in accordance with the enhanced good practices for tax transparency of the entities signed up to the CGTP.
-To date, during 2017 and 2018 the reports related to 2016 and 2017 respectively have been submitted.
+In addition, pursuant to the mentioned Annex, since the period 2016 Endesa has voluntarily decided to submit the Enhanced Transparency Report to the Tax Administration in accordance with the enhanced good practices for tax transparency of the entities signed up to the CGTP.
+In this respect, the 2019 report was presented on the 16th July 2020.